munificent/game-programming-patterns/book/prototype.markdown

 </aside>

-When you make a generator, just pass in the class of monster that it should construct -- literally the actual runtime object that represents the monster's class.
+When you make a spawner, just pass in the class of monster that it should construct -- literally the actual runtime object that represents the monster's class.
 Easy as pie.

 With all of these options, I honestly can't say I've found a case where I felt the prototype *design pattern* was the best answer.
 Maybe your experience will be different, but for now let's put that away and talk about something else: prototypes as a *language paradigm*.